shuzhao-li-lab/MorPHiC_prlr_cyp19a1_ptn/README.md

 The 80% cutoff rule may eliminate features that are only in a subset of samples but also does a great job eliminating noise.
 It is a trade off, but some form of group filtering may be better suited for finding significant metabolites.

-A bonferroni-esque correction on the omnibus p-values is probably over correcting.
-Similarly, the term level analysis with the linear model will exaggerate differences.
-This can be good or bad depending on what the goal of the analysis is.
-For example, the presence of separation with the omnibus clustermap says that there is strong variance correlated with differentiation.
-The ability to separate some genotypes with the term clustermap but not media suggests that there is signal that separates the genotypes but separating on media type is difficult.

 Missing feature count for outlier detection sometimes does not pickout things that I would subjectively consider to be an outlier.
 Manually adding new things to the drop list may be defendable but gets really shady real fast.
 I like the safer approach.

 RESOLVED ISSUES: